 Part 2 in the series discussed planning.
-Taking the time to plan can guide our steps along the way and help us know when a painting is complete.
+Taking the time to plan can guide our steps along the way and help us know when we have finished a painting.

 Part 3 gave some of my favorite tips on methods I use to assess a painting.
 Here are links to those previous blogs in case you missed them: Click the individual posts to read 😊

-In this final installment of the series, I’d like to give you some helpful checklists to use when you get to the end of a painting.
+In this final installment of the series, I’d like to give you some helpful checklists to use when you think that you might have finished a painting.

 Assessment tools can always be a help when you want to make sure you’re covering your bases.

-In my recent class, Fun with Finishing, I shared a few checklists that I thought might be of help to my students.
+In my recent class, Fun with Finishing a Painting, I shared a few checklists that I thought might be of help to my students.
 For those of you who can’t come to class and only read my blog, here is a list of ideas for YOU to use.

 I hope they lend a hand in assessing your next painting. 😊